alanl0566/sep11-freedom-project/entries/entry06.md

 ```

 23 to 43 lines of code show it is a working map and my second map to my game and those are Syntax for adding objects like a block to the ground.

+### Before Expo and In-Class presentation

 After finishing my MVP and Beyond MVP, I finish my game.
-Also starting to prepare for the Expo elevator pitch and the In-class presentation. so I start getting ready
+Also starting to prepare for the Expo elevator pitch and the In-class presentation.
+So I start getting ready to present and making my slide for the In-class presentation

 ### Expo elevator pitch takeaways

-### in-class presentation takeaways
+### In-class presentation takeaways

 [Previous](entry05.md) | [Next](entry07.md)